SSO Overview

 import { createAuth } from "@robelest/convex-auth/component";

-import { SSO } from "@robelest/convex-auth/providers";
+import { sso } from "@robelest/convex-auth/providers";

 import { components } from "./_generated/api";